 We are a specialist litigation and dispute resolution legal firm.
 This means in practice:

-- We have probably dealt with similar cases.
-We will definitely be able to predict what the other side is thinking.
-We have the depth of experience to review issues in the context.
+- We predict what the other side is thinking and respond accordingly.
 For example, we deal with the buying and selling of businesses where problems arise, investments which do not go as planned and agreements which fail.

-- We act for businesses of all sizes.
-We find clients of the larger law firms are attracted to us because they know they will receive an intelligent well planned strategy from an experienced solicitor which ultimately provides value for money.
+- We find clients of the larger law firms are attracted to us because they know they will receive an intelligent well planned strategy from an experienced solicitor which ultimately provides value for money.

 - Finally, but importantly, our experience enables us to get to the point quickly.
 The last thing you need is to taken down blind alleys.